LL782/laurence-lord/README.md

 ## Contributing

-Feel free to browse the files, raise issues or suggest changes however you like 👍
+Feel free to browse the files, raise issues or suggest changes in any way you like 👍

 ## Maintenance notes (in case I forget)